Walmer: Julius Caesar

 Julius Caesar reputedly landed on the beach here in 55 BC and 54 BC.
 It is only one possible landing place, proposed judging from the distances given in his account of the landings in his Gallic Wars.
-In the 19th century it was thought that he had landed by Deal Castle – hence a house there with SPQR emblazoned on its gate – but in 1907 the landing point has been proposed to be half a mile further south, beyond the lifeboat station, and marked by a concrete memorial.
+In the 19th century it was thought that he had landed by Deal Castle – hence a house there with SPQR emblazoned on its gate – but in 1907 the landing point has been proposed to be 1/2 mi further south, beyond the lifeboat station, and marked by a concrete memorial.
 However, new archaeological excavations performed since 2015 suggest instead that the landing occurred at Ebbsfleet, at the head of Pegwell Bay, in Thanet, further north along the Kent coast.

 Medieval

 The coastal confederation of Cinque Ports during its mediæval period consisted of a confederation of 42 towns and villages in all.

 This includes Walmer, as a 'Limb' of Sandwich, Kent.

 Walmer Castle

 Walmer Castle and its formal gardens are an attraction for visitors.
 The official residence of Lord Warden of the Cinque Ports since the 18th Century, the building is now an English Heritage property.

 Famous Lords Warden have included Queen Elizabeth the Queen Mother, Sir Winston Churchill, William Pitt the Younger (whose niece Lady Hester Stanhope first created the gardens), and the Duke of Wellington (of the Battle of Waterloo fame).
 Wellington lived there for 23 years and the castle houses not only a collection of Wellington memorabilia but also the room in which he died.

 The Castle was built in 1540 as one of three on this part of the Kent coast by orders of Henry VIII.
 The others were nearby at Deal (southern Deal) and Sandown (north Deal) - the Deal one survives, the Sandown one has been lost to coastal erosion.